SummaryRead the full fact sheet

 Every person’s experience of pain is different.
 Pain can be associated with a physical injury, but it can also be an emotional response.
 Talking about your pain and how you are feeling is very important.
 Some people think that they just have to accept pain and that talking about it won’t help.
 But there are ways of managing pain if you tell your healthcare team about it.

 Pain does not feel the same for everyone.
 Describing your pain clearly will help hospital staff find the best treatment.

 A person may describe pain by:

-- The nature of the pain (such as an achy feeling or a sharp pain).
+- the nature of the pain (such as an aching feeling or a sharp pain)

-Acute pain, is pain that lasts for a short time (such as days or weeks) and is common following surgery or physical trauma such as damage to skin or muscles tissues.
+Acute pain is pain that lasts for a short time (such as days or weeks).
+It is common following surgery or physical trauma such as damage to skin or muscles tissues.
 Acute pain usually goes away after the damaged area is healed.

 Persistent or chronic pain is pain that extends beyond a normal healing period (traditionally beyond three months).
 It can exist without a clear reason at all, for example with a condition where healing is not expected to occur.
 Chronic pain is recognised as a condition in its own right, not just a symptom.

 Identifying the underlying cause of a person’s pain while they are in hospital is important so that staff can treat and manage that pain effectively.
 Treatment will vary according to the type of pain, but will involve a combination of medication and other approaches.